shashank-1999/universal-migrator-app/README.md

 ```

 After cloning, skip to [Start the dev server](#install--run).

+#### Option B: Download as a ZIP
+If you are not ready to install Git, download the source archive directly:

+1. Visit the repository page in your browser.
+2. Click **Code ▾ → Download ZIP**.
+3. Extract the archive, open a terminal inside the extracted folder, and run `npm install` followed by `npm run dev`.
+4. (Optional) When you later install Git, you can turn this folder into a repository with `git init`, `git remote add origin <repo-url>`, and `git fetch` to start tracking upstream updates.

 ### 2. Existing clone without a remote
 If `git remote -v` prints nothing, register the upstream remote once and then fetch the latest commits: